-A Search Engine Optimization (SEO) strategy involves hundreds of actions that have to be planned and executed perfectly.
-When you look at the scope of the things to be done, it becomes quite apparent why people with small websites give up on the idea of investing in SEO.
+A search engine optimization (SEO) strategy involves hundreds of actions that have to be planned and executed perfectly.
+When you look at the scope of the tasks to be done, it becomes quite apparent why people with small websites give up on the idea of investing in SEO.

-What you have to know is that you can start working on optimizing your website gradually by implementing the best SEO practices that won’t harm your budget, no matter how small it is.
-SEO done right will increase your online visibility, help you to establish a better online presence, generate more traffic on your website and help you to start moving towards bigger goals.
+You can start optimizing your website gradually, without harming your budget, no matter how small it is.
+SEO done right will increase your online visibility, help you to establish a better online presence, generate more traffic on your website, and help you to start moving toward bigger goals.

-Here is what you have to know and what to do to transform your small website into a conversion, engagement, traffic and revenue haven.
+Here is what you have to know and do to transform your small website into a conversion, engagement, traffic, and revenue haven.

-Let us get one thing straight right at the start – SEO is the most effective marketing method and it works!
-A lot of the core SEO practices that were used in the past are still viable today and there is nothing that points to a conclusion that things will be different in the future.
+Let’s get one thing straight — SEO is the most effective marketing method!
+A lot of core SEO practices that were used in the past are still viable today, and that’s not likely to change.

-It is important to know that almost 90% of all online experiences starts with a search engine, and more than 70% of internet users neglect the paid links at the top of the page, looking instead for organic search results.
-In fact, the first ad position on a Google search results page has a 8% click through rate.
-On top of that, it is expected that spending on SEO marketing will rise to almost $50 billion by 2019.
+Almost 90% of all online experiences starts with a search engine, and more than 70% of internet users neglect the paid links at the top of the page, looking instead for organic search results.
+In fact, the first ad position on a Google search results page has a .
+On top of that, spending on SEO marketing is expected to rise to almost $50 billion by 2019.

 As we already mentioned, an SEO strategy can be developed so that it doesn’t hurt your budget.
-However, you should also know that SEO marketing is cost-effective when compared to other forms of online marketing (lead purchasing, social media marketing, PPC advertising and other).
-When you look at it from the point of an investor, you should know that even if you decide to use Google AdWords, you should estimate your earnings to be $3 for every $1.60 spent.
+SEO marketing is more cost-effective when compared to other forms of online marketing (lead purchasing, social media marketing, PPC advertising, and more).
+When you look at it from the point of an investor, even if you decide to use Google AdWords, you should estimate your earnings to be $3 for every $1.60 spent.

-SEO will put you in the position to provide the users with what they need and to slowly start positioning yourself as an expert in the industry.
-SEO is not all about finding good keywords and optimizing your website for mobile devices, if you apply the best organic SEO practices to your content, people will easily find you.
+SEO will allow you to provide users with what they need and start to position yourself as an expert in the industry.
+SEO is not about finding good keywords and optimizing your website for mobile devices.
+If you apply the best organic SEO practices to your content, people will easily find you.
 Why?
-Because people are not just mindlessly shopping online.
-Before they reach their final decision they want more information, and your content can be there when they need it the most.
+Because people are not mindlessly shopping online.
+Before they reach their final decision, they want more information, and your content can be there when they need it.

-One of the have-to-do SEO methods is also mobile optimization for your website.
+One necessary SEO methods is mobile optimization for your website.
 There are currently almost 2.5 billion people online, and half of them use their smart devices to access the internet.
-If you do this part of SEO, your small website will be ranked higher and have increased chances of being found by mobile internet surfers.
+If you do this part of SEO, your small website will be ranked higher and have a higher chance of being found by mobile web surfers.

-In the end, the last place to look for an incentive to do SEO for a small website is in the fact that other small websites, as well as your competitors, are doing it.
-If you don’t do it, you will jeopardize your website’s position, as the competition will take your place on the search results page.
+Finally, you should focus on SEO for your small website because other small websites, as well as your competitors, are doing it.
+If you don’t, you’ll jeopardize your website’s position, and the competition will take your place on the search results page.

-Let’s see what your options are.
-Remember, SEO is an ongoing process and you can start doing any of the methods mentioned below and slowly build your way to the implementation of an overall SEO strategy as your website starts to grow and generate money.
+Remember, SEO is an ongoing process, and you can start working on any of the methods below to begin implementing an overall SEO strategy to help grow your website and generate money.